 For three of the four quarters, this felt like the Boise State from the WAC days: a team that showed no mercy to their opponents.
 The third quarter was a bit of an outlier.
 Boise State rested Holani and didn’t utilize Shakir; the Broncos also rotated their second and third string defensive line on the possessions where Utah State scored their touchdowns.
 There is still some room for growth, but it was a dominant showing nonetheless.

 I was a little surprised at the outcome of this one.
 I didn’t think this Hawaii squad would have what it takes to travel to Fresno and beat the Bulldogs.
 Cordeiro looked like he was poised and ready to lead Hawaii.
 The Rainbow Warriors will have a tougher task this weekend when they have to travel all the way to Laramie to take on a Wyoming squad that will be looking to bounce back after a tough loss in Reno.

 SDSU did what needed to be done and dominated a lowly UNLV squad.
 I’m still intrigued to see how the quarterback position plays out.
 The running game looked like teams from SDSU past and the defense was dominant as expected.
 The Aztecs should roll against the Aggies this weekend.

 The Wolf Pack jumped out to a 28-6 lead in a game that pitted two teams with high expectations for the season.
 Carson Strong played an amazing game and looks like he is ready to compete for a spot on the all-conference team.
 The Wolf Pack have some flaws on the defensive side of the ball, but their offense will put up plenty of points this season.

 San Jose State

 That’s it for this edition of “The Good, the Bad, the Ugly.”
-What stood out to you from the opening weekend?
-Leave your thoughts in the comments below.
+Next week, we will be tackling the week two match-ups.